-Army drill sergeants are often classified as loud, mean, cold-hearted individuals whose sole intention is to make life miserable for a cadet.
-And while that may be true during training, outside the Army these fierce men and women may just be the sweetest people you know.
+Army drill sergeants are often classified as loud, mean, cold-hearted individuals whose sole intention is to make life miserable for a recruit.
+While that may be true during training, outside the Army, these fierce men and women may just be the sweetest people you know.

 Check out this new video that offers a more in-depth look at the life of a drill sergeant, both in the field and at home:

 “People ask me what I do, and I tell them I’m a drill sergeant,” explains Sgt.
 Dave Walker.
 “And they just say, ‘Well doesn’t that consist of yelling all the time?
 You don’t seem like the type.’
 I guess the Army teaches you to do all that,” he says.